andy-12-08/web_dev/my_hp/notes.md

 - I used CSS flex for building the menu bar, this functionality in aligning the row and spacing them.
 I converted the list to inline elements then embed them in a container whoose display was set to *flex*.
 This gave me a good understanding of how *flex* really works.
 <br>

 - I made use of CSS grid in the section below the header.
-I made use of 3 by 6 grid and this hlped me to position the elements containing (the degrees, the image, the biography) This was later changed to 3 by 8 grid to obtain a better positioning of the image.From this I saw that:
+I made use of 3 by 6 grid and this hlped me to position the elements containing (the degrees, the image, the biography).This was later changed to 3 by 8 grid to obtain a better positioning of the image and the width of the image set to 100%.
+From this I saw that:
      <br>

     - ONLY width really matters: your height does not really effect until you begin to place tour contents. <br>